AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-lives in their youth, Origen, the Gregories, Basil the Great, Didymus, Theodore, Theodorus and others were not only the greatest among the saints in their maturity, but were reared from birth by Christian parents, and grew up \"in the nurture and admonition of the Lord?\"
+lives in their youth, Origen, the Gregories, Basil the Great, Didymus, Theodore, Theodorus and others were not only the greatest among the saints in their maturity, but were reared from birth by Christian parents, and grew up "in the nurture and admonition of the Lord?"

 Dr. Beecher pays this remarkable testimony: "*I do not know an unworthy, low, or mean character in any prominent, open, and avowed Restorationist